bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>2D Transforms</h4>

-<p>Elements may be distorted, or transformed, on both a two-dimensional
+<p>Elements may be distorted, or transformed, on both a two-dimensional plane or
-plane or a three-dimensional plane.
+a three-dimensional plane.
 Two-dimensional transforms work on the x and y axes, known as horizontal and vertical axes.
 Three-dimensional transforms work on both the x and y axes, as well as the z axis.
 These three-dimensional transforms help define not only the length and width of an element, but also the depth.
-We'll start by discussing how to <a href="http://www.css3files.com/transform/">
-transform elements</a> on a two-dimensional plane, and then work our way into three-dimensional transforms.</p>
+We'll start by discussing how to <a href="http://www.css3files.com/transform/" rel="noopener noreferrer" target="_blank">transform elements</a> on a two-dimensional plane, and then work our way into three-dimensional transforms.</p>

 <h4>2D Rotate</h4>